 The Document Classification Automation aims to ease the life of a domain expert by avoiding painstaking, repetitive and time-consuming process.

 Classifiers make ‘predictions’ on the basis of past experience.
 When a classifier is fed a new document, it makes a prediction that the document belongs to a particular class or category and assigns a “label” for the document.

 The Source dataset is a collection of documents which have been classified in the past.
 The Source dataset must be bifurcated into two parts – Training and Testing datasets

-ii) Testing dataset – This is used for evaluating the effectiveness of the classification model.
+ii) Testing dataset – Evaluating effectiveness of the classification model requires training dataset.

 How the Classifier is built

 Pre-processing the data is necessary since source data may contain unnecessary information like noise and unreliable data.
 The objective is to structure the data to facilitate the Classification Process.
 Data pre-processing includes Data Cleansing, Data Normalization,Feature Extraction, Feature Selection.

 We need to remember that Data Preparation is a complex subject that can involve a lot of iterations, exploration and analysis.
 Readying data in the Pre-processing steps is essential to get good results from the Classifier.
 Pre-processing steps play vital role in improving accuracy of a classifier.

 Documents are classified by comparing the number of matching terms in the document vectors to see which class it most closely resembled.
 Classifier makes document into one of the category type and assigning label to a document within a given category type.

 As per my experience, the classification algorithms such as Support Vector Machines, Naive Bayes and Rocchio are best suited for Document Classification.